Scholarly Writing Workshops

 So far, STEM Fellowship’s scholarly writing workshops have been held at the following locations: the University of Toronto, University of British Columbia, University of Victoria, University of Calgary, McMaster University, University of Guelph, Dalhousie University, McGill University, University of Western Ontario, University of New Brunswick, University of Saskatchewan, University of Manitoba, Queen’s University, University of Alberta, and University of Waterloo.

-If you would like further information or would like to collaborate with STEM Fellowship to help deliver these scholarly writing workshops, please get in touch with the scholarly Writing Workshop Co-leads Arman Athwal or Philipp Maurus.
+If you would like further information or would like to collaborate with STEM Fellowship to help deliver these scholarly writing workshops, please get in touch with the Scholarly Writing Workshop Team Lead, Tulip Marawi.